 But then the FTSE/JSE All Share Index was trading at 7 570.
-Today it is trading at 31 518 - up by a multiple of four times (and that is before considering dividends earned over the 10 years).
+Today it is trading around 31 600 points - up by a multiple of four times (and that is before considering dividends earned over the 10 years).

 At today's much higher prices, we cannot be nearly as confident that South African shares will beat bank deposit returns over the next few years, and we see much greater downside risk than we did in July 2000.